-(6) $$\Phi\left(\frac{L-R-B}{\sqrt{\left(\sigma_T e^{-.03(L-45)}\right)^2 + \sigma_D^2}}\right) .97 + 0.015$$
+$$\Phi\left(\frac{L - R - B}{\sqrt{\left(\sigma_T e^{-0.03(L - 45)}\right)^2 + \sigma_D^2}}\right) \times 0.97 + 0.015 \quad (6)$$

-The prior distribution on each $\sigma$ was Gamma (2,15).
-This was chosen because Gamma distributions are strictly non-negative, these specific distributions are centered near the previous project's average measurements, and they have a wide variance.
-The prior on B was Normal (0,10).
+The prior distribution on each $\sigma$ was gamma (2, 15).
+This was chosen because gamma distributions are strictly non-negative, these specific distributions are centered near the previous project's average measurements, and they have a wide variance.
+The prior on B was normal (0,10).
 This was chosen because the bias requires support over the whole real line (with positive and negative values indicating bias in opposite directions), it is centered in a way that supposes either bias direction a priori equally, and it has a wide variance.
 As it happens, these priors mostly serve to help initialize the Quest+ procedure and are quickly outweighed by the actual data.

-Quest+ Customizations.
-We also disallowed some extreme levels of sampling specific trial parameters.
+Quest+ customizations: We also disallowed some extreme levels of sampling specific trial parameters.
 For DT/DT trials, we did not allow more than 2/3 of trials to have a comparison side with a slant of more than 45°.
 We also did not allow more than 2/3 of trials to have a comparison side with a slant of less than 45°.
 The same rule was applied to T/T trials.
 This was done to be sure that the correct answers were roughly evenly distributed across the comparisons versus standards.
 We also did not allow the number of any one trial type (D/D, T/T, DT/DT, or T/D) to fall below 15% of the number of trials.
 This was done to be sure that at least some amount of relevant data were gathered for every trial type.

-Calculated Variables for Analysis.
-After the data were collected, the four parameters in the Quest+ algorithm were fitted for each participant via a maximum likelihood method.
-This was done with the fminsearch function in Matlab (i.e. there was no analytic formula that governs the estimate).
+Calculated variables for analysis: After the data were collected, the four parameters in the Quest+ algorithm were fitted for each participant via a maximum likelihood method.
+This was done with the fminsearch function in MATLAB (MathWorks, Natick, MA); that is, there was no analytic formula that governed the estimate.
 The algorithm finds the values of B, $\sigma_D$ , $\sigma_T$ , and $\sigma{DT}$ that lead to the highest joint probability of each participant's data.
-Note that this produces estimates that are no longer constrained by the quantization (see Quest+ Model Parameters).
-The internal relative bias was then calculated as the absolute value of B. In other words:
+Note that this produces estimates that are no longer constrained by the quantization (see Quest+ model parameters).
+The internal relative bias was then calculated as the absolute value of B; in other words,

-(7) Internal Relative Bias = |B|
+Internal relative bias = |B| (7)

 The cue combination effect, a bimodal precision advantage, was calculated by taking the precision (1/variance) with both cues and subtracting the precision with the best single cue for each participant.

-Goodness of Fit.
-A basic examination of the model fit did not find any obvious or large problems.
-Figure 2 charts observed comparison choice proportions against fitted comparison choice proportions using bins of 0.25 standard deviations.
-The center column pools all participants while the left column and right columns show individual participants.
+Goodness of fit: A basic examination of the model fit did not find any obvious or large problems.
+Figure 2 charts observed comparison choice proportions against fitted comparison choice proportions using bins of 0.25 SD.
+The center column pools all participants, and the left column and right columns show individual participants.
 These individual participants are the 75th percentile (relatively good; left) and 25th percentile (relatively bad; right) fits as measured by mean absolute difference between predicted and observed counts.
-Overall, predicted count of comparison choices in each bin explained over 99% of the variance in observed count of comparison choices in each bin.
+Overall, the predicted count of comparison choices in each bin explained over 99% of the variance in observed count of comparison choices in each bin.
 There are a few places where the observed proportion deviates from the fitted proportion by more than 10%, which could be alarming.
-However, this appears only to have happened in instances where the number of observations is relatively small.
-It does not appear to have disrupted the ability of the model to reasonably capture the major trends in the data - perhaps due to the lapse mechanism.
+However, this appears only to have happened in instances where the number of observations was relatively small.
+It does not appear to have disrupted the ability of the model to reasonably capture the major trends in the data-perhaps due to the lapse mechanism.